Nazarat Taleem: Nusrat Jahan College, Rabwah

 The majority of the students enrolled in these schools are Ahmadis, mostly the residents of Rabwah, but enrollment is open for non-Ahmadi students from Rabwah and its surrounding areas as well.

 Institute for Special Education

 Established in Nov 2013 in Rabwah, the institute runs under the domain of Nazarat Taleem, with the objective of catering to the needs of children and youth with intellectual, developmental or physical disabilities through education and therapy.
 The school aims to raise public awareness of the care and education available to people with special needs in the area.

-Loans and scholarships
+Scholarships

 Nazarat Taleem provides financial assistance to the talented students who cannot afford further studies.
-There are three types of financial aid given by this office:

-Merit based scholarships

-Nazarat Taleem announces cash prizes, every year for students attaining high grades in their different levels of education, within Pakistan.
-These scholarships are given to the concerned students in a ceremony held every year in Rabwah.

-Need based scholarships

-Students with good grades and cannot afford further studies, are provided with monthly/yearly stipends to cover the expenses of their fee structures.
-Application process for this scholarship is opened throughout the year.

-Qarza-e-Hasana (loans)

-Nazarat Taleem has been providing to educational loans to students wanting to pursue higher studies, within or outside Pakistan.